graded-cs-resources/processing_balls_snowflakes_bubbles_template/README.md

 8) Create UML Class diagrams for all classes in the project, as instructed in class.

 Once you have completed all of these tasks, you have created a project that can earn a proficient.
 The expectation is that you will create a commit at this point so that I can easily rewind your project to this point.
+Before committing, please make sure to right click and choose "Format" to make sure your code is clearly formatted.

 ---